Meet the Musicians

 Rob Sherwin

-Clarinet and Tenor Saxophone/Sound
+Clarinet and Tenor Saxophone/Sound/DJ

 Rob began his musical studies by playing clarinet in elementary school and stuck with it all the way through high school.
 In 1985, Rob entered the US Army where he was a soldier/musician for 11 years.
 Rob was stationed in Frankfurt, Germany with the 3rd Armored Division Band.
 During that time, he played in hundreds of gigs from military ceremonies to beer tents, as well as in the sand while deployed during the Gulf War.